Code2College-Content/Lesson13-example/README.md

    - Open a terminal in the Codespace and run the following command:

      ```bash
-     go run hello.go
+     go run main.go
      ```

-   - Alternatively, open the `hello.go` file in the editor and click the play button at the top-right corner.
+   - Alternatively, open the `main.go` file in the editor and click the play button at the top-right corner.

-## Key Features

-- **Pre-configured Python Environment:** Includes essential tools and extensions for Python development.

-## About This Repository

-This project is intended to serve as a starting point for Python development throughout the course.

-For more details about using Codespaces and devcontainers, refer to [GitHub Codespaces Documentation](https://docs.github.com/en/codespaces).